 If you do not want ASE to disclose directory information from your student's education records without your prior written consent, you must notify the District in writing by [insert date].
 ASE has designated the following information as directory information: [Note: ASE, but does not have to, include all the information listed below.]

-- Student's name/Parents' name

-- Participation in officially recognized activities
+- Student's name/Parents' nameParticipation in officially recognized activities

 - Address

-- Telephone listing •
+- Telephone listing

-- By signing this document I,

-- Electronic mail address
+• Electronic maii address

 - Photograph

 - Honors, and awards received

 - Date and place of birth

 - Grade level